FluxionNetwork/fluxion/.github/ISSUE_TEMPLATE/Support.md

 | Version     | 4.10.x

 <!--
-Before asking question here, please try asking on Gitter or Discord first.
+Before asking question here, please try asking on Discord first.
 Keep in mind that GitHub is primarily an issue tracker.
 -->